The tech stack

 Last updated

 Therefore, frameworks such as Spring where not consider even though the main developer has many years development experience using the Spring ecosystem.
-The result is, the use case deployment artefact size is reduced and can be managed to the components needed.
+The result is, the use case deployment artifact size is reduced and can be managed to the components needed.

 Selection consideration used:

-Modern and proven in the wild
+Modern and proven in the wild.

-Lightweight with minimal dependencies
+Lightweight with minimal dependencies.

-Standards based to enable solution switch if needed
+Standards based to enable solution switch if needed.

 Joule follows a component driven architecture approach to bring new features to the platform incrementally while leveraging existing assets.

-GraalVM was primarily chosen for its ability to support Python and Javascript within the Java processing environment.
 However, further benefits such as fast process startup time, lean runtime and low resource usage has made this a no-regrets decision.

 Key features used: